ABRM2002/FUTURE_CS_01/README.md

 ## FUTURE_CS_01

-### Hello here is the walkthrough documentation of how I completed Task 1 of the Cyber Security Internship :-
+### Hi here is the walkthrough documentation of how I completed Task 1 of the Cyber Security Internship :-

 ### I have made use of my <a href="https://github.com/ABRM2002/BASIC-HOME-LAB/tree/main">**HOME LAB**</a> for completing this task which includes my Windows and Kali Linux as 2 of my virtual machines and I start off by Installing the tool OWASP ZAP on my Kali machine via Official Website : <a href="https://www.zaproxy.org/download"> OWASP ZAP </a>
 ---

-### Task 1 : **Perform a Vulnerability Assessment of a Sample Web Application**
+# Task 1 : **Perform a Vulnerability Assessment of a Sample Web Application**
 ![image](https://github.com/user-attachments/assets/eb70a5d2-204d-416e-8c90-1bb03ff6c9f1)

 ---